lilyinstarlight/mode/README.md

 # .:mode:.

-A 2D game engine based on SDL2, sol3, and Lua in C++
+A 2D game engine based on SDL2, sol, and Lua in C++

 > I hope you enjoy an early preview of .:mode:., a side-scrolling puzzle platformer where you write the rules!
 >